Rosacea and Alcohol Consumption: Does Drinking Cause Rosacea? - Gladskin

 Best Practices for Drinking Alcohol with Rosacea

 While cutting out alcohol may help improve symptoms, having rosacea doesn’t mean you need to forego your favorite alcoholic beverages completely.
 Cutting out alcohol for good may help improve symptoms.
-If you want to enjoy an occasional cocktail, help keep rosacea at bay by:
+If you want to enjoy an occasional cocktail, help keep flares at bay by:

 Drinking Chilled Water Between Drinks